 In the InvasionArc. the villain's zanpakutou is this.
 Kageroza's zanpakutou has the power to manipulate space/time.
 Then it's revealed to have the power to teleport and duplicate.
 Then it has the power to resurrect "dead" reigai.
 Then, when Ichigo is about to defeat the villain, his zanpakutou is revealed to have a cloning ability.
 The apparent damsel of the arc, Nozomi's zanpakutou has the power to drain reiatsu.
 Then it's revealed to be able absorb the attacks of anything thrown at it, combine it with her own power and throw it back as a more powerful attack.
 Then it's revealed that Kageroza's and Nozomi's power are two halves of the same original zanpakutou and, when recombined, the zanpakutou gains all the powers in combination which suddenly results in the power to destroy the entirety of Soul Society with a single activation command.
 And, somehow, the original zanpakutou never had any of these abilities at all until the owner, fed up with being treated as weak, turned evil and decided to obtain more power by splitting himself in two and recombining himself (how this makes him more powerful and gives him powers he never previously possessed is never explained).

-While being attacked by Juha Bach in the Thousand Year Blood War arc, Ichigo spontaneously develops the Quincy ability that prevents him being Impaled with Extreme Prejudice.
-However, this is immediately explained in-story in a manner that does tie-in to a quincy power restoration method that was used on Uryuu hundreds of chapters previously.
+While being attacked by Yhwach, Ichigo spontaneously uses a new power to prevent himself from being Impaled with Extreme Prejudice.
+However, this is immediately explained in-story in a manner that ties in to both his spontaneous healing in his first fight with Kenpachi and with the power restoration technique that was used on Uryuu.
 It had also been theorised in the fandom for many years that Ichigo's mother would end up being revealed as a quincy.

 Many creatures in the Pokémon anime would learn new attacks when the plot required it or evolved at just the right time.

-In Code Geass, Suzaku's "live" command, which initially took over his body and forced him to survive by any means, is almost completely repurposed in Turn 22.
-Now it makes Suzaku a better fighter without taking over his body or erasing his memories while it is active.
-The only way this makes if one changes what "live" is supposed to mean from 'run away from danger' to 'overcome it somehow' but even then it doesn't make much sense.
+In Code Geass, Suzaku's "live" command, which initially took over his body and forced him to survive by any means against his will, is significantly repurposed in Turn 22.
+Now Suzaku can consciously activate its effects in order to become a better fighter.
+The only way this makes sense if Suzaku can re-interpert what "live" is supposed to mean.

 In Transformers Victory, Deathsaurus uses Transformer-eating insects to try and kill Star Saber.
 They turn out to be vulnerable to cold, and then Victory Leo decides to reveal he has a freeze power.